DiegoReiriz/DiegoReiriz.github.io/_posts/2018-05-29-runningflinkgclusterwithzeppelin.md

 zookeeper-3.4.6.jar
 ```

-And in all that mess we can see that is using Flink 1.1.3 for Scala 2.11:
+And in all that mess we can see that it is using Flink 1.1.3 for Scala 2.11:

 ```
 ls interpreter/flink/ | grep "flink"